qcri-social/AIDR/Standard for Responses from Back end to Front end.md

 # Details for developer

 Details for the developer are included in the `details_for_developer` field.
 These messages are not displayed to the user, but instead must be shown in the Javascript console.
+It should include all the information necessary to understand and locate a problem, and can be arbitrarily long.

 On SUCCESS, there must not be a `details_for_developer`.

-On WARNING and ERROR, there may be `details_for_developer`, if the message_for_user is not enough for a developer to understand and locate the cause of a problem.
-These should include all the information necessary and can be arbitrarily long.
+On WARNING, there may be `details_for_developer`, if the message_for_user is not enough for a developer to diagnose a problem.

+On ERROR, the `details_for_developer` are mandatory and must always be included.